burnettk/url-shortener/README.md

  * `bundle exec rake db:setup`
  * `bundle exec rails server`

- Instructions for deploying the app to a more productionized environment are beyond the scope of this document, but [google it](https://www.google.com/search?q=deploy+rails+app) or [check out the docs the Rails site](http://rubyonrails.org/deploy).
+ The configs I use when running `bundle exec cap deploy` to deploy the app onto an ubuntu box running passenger are found in config/deploy.rb.
+Instructions for setting up a production-like deployment environment are beyond the scope of this document, but [google it](https://www.google.com/search?q=deploy+rails+app) or [check out the docs on the Rails site](http://rubyonrails.org/deploy).